MPs vote on a December poll - as Boris Johnson officially accepts a further Brexit delay until 31 January.

 Liberte, egalite, fraternite.
 The British are so polarized and the home nations all wanting more or wanting out have only...one of those tenets?Meanwhile France is on the brink:

 Remember when Boris Johnson met Emmanuel Macron for the first time as Prime Minister?
-It was in August and, as the Guardian made clear to its readers, it was the French president calling the shots.blogs.spectator.co.uk
+It was in August and, as the Guardian made clear to its readers, it was the French president calling the shots.
+The newspaper illustrated its point with a photograph of the two leaders at their lecterns, the...blogs.spectator.co.uk

 Most Bavarians used to vote for CSU (Christian Social Union) with maybe the exception of some bigger cities.
 CSU normally had a vast majority in Bavarian government and also had a big say in the government of Germany.
 From what I read on various websites they have betrayed their conservative core voters by supporting the globalist agenda.
 They're still fine with weapons exports, though.
 A political party needs donations after all...My Bavarian colleagues aren't fond of them when I spoke to them about it last year.
 They said most people there are parking their votes in protest but have no idea what the AfD agenda is.